 Farmersville was founded in 1849 as a settlement on the Jefferson-McKinney Road, and named for the occupation of its founders.2 The city was incorporated in 1873.
-Since its founding, Farmersville has steadily gained population - though that growth is marked by a decade of population loss, between 1940 and 1950 - to reach a current level of 3,870 residents.
-This current population estimate is based on the growth of the county as a whole, a count of housing units within the city, a counting of residents in assisted living facilities, and the 2010 Census average household size of 2.74 residents.
-The City believes that the number of inhabitants - which includes all those residing within the city limits - is likely higher than the estimate found in the American Communities Survey and generated from this study.
-In addition, the City believes it is likely that the 2010 Census data for average household size likely undercounts this data point by failing to account for hard to survey inhabitants.
+Since its founding, Farmersville has steadily gained population - though that growth is marked by a decade of population loss, between 1940 and 1950 - to reach a current level of 3,570 residents.
+This study projects that Farmersville's population will continue to steadily increase over the next 10 years, reaching approximately 4,400 residents in 2027.